neelsmith/greek101/docs/index.md

     - composition: **Monday, Sept.
 25**.
 Revisions accepted until Wednesday, Octe.
 4.
 - Vocabulary list we'll cover in module 1 is on page 17 of your textbook, or [online here](https://hellenike.github.io/textbook/review/module1-review/vocabulary/): you'll need it for Monday's homework!
 (This will be easier when our printed textbooks arrive.)

-## Module 1: the Greek verb
+## Module 2: nouns and adjectives

-We will devote much of September to an introduction to the Greek verbal system, culminating in portfolio assignments on translation and composition the week of Sept.
-18-22.
+In the second module of the semester, we will learn about *substantives*:  nouns, adjectives, pronouns and the important Greek definite article.
+At the the completion of this module, will be able to read complete clauses and sentences.